fetchrobotics/docs/source/care_and_feeding.rst

 solid green.

 The charge indicator light will turn red when the battery voltage is low.
+When the charge indicator turns red, you should recharge the robot.
 If the battery voltage gets low enough, the robot power will automatically turn off.